⚓ U.S. Navy — Destroyers

 Benson/Gleaves DD-421

-The Benson/Gleaves DD-421 consisted of 40 vessels.
-Like all U.S. Navy destroyers built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Benson/Gleaves DD-421 ships may have been exposed to asbestos fibers.
+The Benson/Gleaves DD-421 was a class of U.S. Navy destroyers from the asbestos era, led by USS Benson (DD-421).
+Its 40 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Benson/Gleaves DD-421 vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Benson/Gleaves DD-421 Ships